babylonhealth/lit-fhir/README.md

 #### I want to know what the modules do

-- `core`: The `hl7` module may be more or less that you need.
-If you want to use the spec's extension modelling, the minimal subset is available as "com.babylonhealth.lit" %% "core" % "0.14.6"
+- `core`: The minimal subset, if you want to use the spec's extension modelling.
+Most users should use `hl7`.
 - `hl7`: the expected dependency
 - `usbase`: Mostly extensions.
 Support for this appears nice, but has some performance implications.
 You may want it if you're dealing with 'meta' fhir
 - `uscore`: Adds some useful stuff to the base for FHIR.
 You may very well want this dependency.
 Consider using `hl7` alone first -- check your business requirements.